Recycling Aluminum Cans: How Metal is Recycled in Chicago

 Aluminum is one of the most important – and most profitable – materials to recycle.
 Since its introduction in the early 1900s, nearly 75% of all aluminum ever produced is still in circulation.
 How?
 Because it is easy to recycle, the metal does not lose its quality no matter how many times it’s recycled, and most importantly, it takes 95% more energy to mine and produce new metal versus recycling old aluminum.

-Understanding The Aluminum Industry
+Understanding the Aluminum Industry

-Because aluminum is used in so many applications, from cans, to construction, to cars, there is a continual demand for it.
+Because aluminum is used in so many applications, from aluminum cans, to construction, to cars, there is a continual demand for it.
 Since it is so cheap to recycle, and so expensive to manufacture from scratch, it commands a hefty price on the recycling market.
 In fact, the aluminum industry pays more than $800 million each year to recycling centers that pay end-consumers for their used aluminum.

 But the most startling statistic is the amount of aluminum that still goes to landfills despite its value.
 In the US, the recycling rate for aluminum cans (not other sources of aluminum) is just 67%.
 That means nearly a billion dollars’ worth of aluminum is thrown into landfills every year – money that could be in the pockets of businesses and individuals instead!